Rabac, a small town, on the east coast of Istria, gets quite busy during the summer. Rabac has lots of little bars and cafes, as well as restaurants.

-For a light lunch in establishments that advertise tourist menus, you’ll pay between 6 and 8 €, while the main dishes, like steaks or fish, go for 20 €.
+For a light lunch in establishments that advertise tourist menus, you'll pay around 10 €, while the main dishes, like steaks or fish, go for around 20 €.
 A scoop of ice cream is around 1 €, as much as a cup of an espresso coffee.

 However, to eat really good in Rabac, you'll need to get out of town.

 Trattoria La Pentola

 Run by Valamar Hotels & Resorts, a largest Croatian hotel chain, La Pentola serves a good choice of pasta, pizza and other quick bites, like fish & chips, calamari, lamb chops, and beef cuts.
 The setting is lovely, with large outdoor terrace, and modern and clean furniture.
 Prices range from 45 Kn for a plate of pasta, to 135 Kn for a tuna or a beef steak.
 Service can be slow, and not always great, but it's still a decent place to eat in Rabac (if you don't feel to drive).

 A lovely cafe-restaurant located at Labin's main square, Velo cafe is one of locals' favourite places to eat in Labin.
 The place is rather large and consists of a ground floor cafe with a nice outdoor terrace; konoba, a cozy eatery with a fireplace in the basement; and an elegant restaurant at the first floor also with a nice outdoor terrace for dining al fresco.